-- (i) Investment properties are located in the State of Qatar, and the United Kingdom. - (ii) Capitalized finance cost is computed based on the average qualifying expenditures related to the projects under developments.
-Finance cost is capitalized using the Group's weighted average capitalization rate of 4.19% (2015: 4.12%). - (iii) The mortgages on the investment properties are disclosed in Note 16. - (iv) Investment properties are stated at fair value, which has been determined based on valuation performed by accredited independent valuer as at 31 December 2016 and 2015.
+- (vi) During the year, the Group transferred an investment property under development to property and equipment as it represent a Hotel that will be operating during next year.
+The transfer was made at the carrying value on the date of the transfer. - (vii) Investment properties are stated at fair value, which has been determined based on valuation performed by accredited independent valuer as at 31 December 2017 and 2016.
 The valuer, is an accredited independent valuer with a recognised and relevant professional qualifications and with recent experience in the location and category of those investment properties being valued.
 In arriving at estimated market values the valuers have used their market knowledge and professional judgment and not only relied on historical transactions comparable.
 The valuation has been prepared in accordance with the appropriate sections of the Practice Statements ("PS"), contained with the RICS Valuation- Professional Standards 2015 (the "Red Book").

-2016 QR'000 2015 QR'000 Rental income derived from investment properties Direct operating expenses generating rental income Direct operating expenses that did not generate rental income 1,605,044 (293,965) - 1,549,951 (272,359) Profit arising from investment properties carried at fair value 1,311,079 1,277,592
+2017 QR'000 2016 QR'000 Rental income derived from investment properties Direct operating expenses generating rental income 1,487,555 (317,946) 1,605,044 (312,471) Profit arising from investment properties carried at fair value 1,169,609 1,292,573